-- (19) A person working for or with the University must discuss with their supervisor and complete the Conflict Of Interest eform in eCentre as soon as actual, potential or perceived conflicts are identified. - (20) A person working for or with the University who wants to engage in external employment, activities or private practice, must discuss with their supervisor and complete the External employment/activity/practice form. - (21) When actual, potential or perceived conflicts arise at meetings, a declaration must be made verbally or in writing to the Chair (or other person presiding over the meeting) before the matter is discussed and minuted along with any ensuing action. - (22) Supervisors can instruct staff involved in specified activities to complete a Conflict Of Interest eform in eCentre where they identify there is an actual, potential or perceived conflict. - (23) Supervisors must ensure all declared conflicts are treated as confidential, in accordance with the Privacy and Confidentiality Policy. - (24) Declarations made through the Conflict of Interest eform in eCentre are valid for one year and must be declared annually.
+- (20) A person working for or with the University must discuss with their supervisor and complete the Conflict Of Interest eform in eCentre as soon as actual, potential or perceived conflicts are identified. - (21) A person working for or with the University who wants to engage in external employment, activities or private practice, must discuss with their supervisor and complete the External employment/activity/practice form. - (22) When actual, potential or perceived conflicts arise at meetings, a declaration must be made verbally or in writing to the Chair (or other person presiding over the meeting) before the matter is discussed and minuted along with any ensuing action, which may include recusal from the meeting for the duration of the discussion. - (23) Supervisors can instruct employees involved in specified activities to complete a Conflict Of Interest eform in eCentre where they identify there is an actual, potential or perceived conflict. - (24) Supervisors must ensure all declared conflicts are treated as confidential, in accordance with the Privacy and Confidentiality Policy. - (25) Declarations made through the Conflict of Interest eform in eCentre are valid for one year and must be declared annually.